classbox-dev/classbox/web/templates/prerequisites.md

 ## (optional) Install pre-commit

 [pre-commit](https://pre-commit.com) is a tool that performs predefined checks on your code before every commit.
-In some cases it will not let you commit before you fix certain issues.
+In some cases, it will not let you commit before you fix certain issues.

 In out case pre-commit performs the following actions: